 come che Diu i veve ordenât a Noè

-You will remember that Friulian says to command to someone, which is why you find i and a Noè in the above.
+You will remember that Friulian says to command unto someone (to do something), which is why you find i and a Noè in the above.

-The verb spirâ means to expire, as in to exhale (one’s final breath before death).
+The verb spirâ means to expire (or, in the case of a dying person, to breathe one’s last).
 Rather than as a verb, spirâ is used here as a noun meaning expiry, end.

 sul spirâ dai siet dîs